Energy Independence

 For most of the past half century, American foreign policy was constrained by energy dependence.
 The 1973 Arab oil embargo exposed the vulnerability.
 The Iranian revolution of 1979 deepened it.
 Through the 1980s, 1990s, and 2000s, successive administrations wrestled with the strategic consequences of importing vast quantities of oil and gas from unstable or adversarial nations.
 American diplomats negotiated with one hand tied behind their backs.

 That era is over.
-The shale revolution, driven by American ingenuity, private capital, and competitive markets, transformed the United States from the world’s largest energy importer to the world’s largest energy producer.
+The shale revolution—driven by American ingenuity, private capital, and competitive markets—transformed the United States from the world’s largest energy importer to the world’s largest energy producer.
 We now produce more oil, natural gas, and total energy than any nation on earth.
-The surplus goes to allies and trading partners around the world, generating wealth, employment, and diplomatic assurance.
+In 2025, the United States exported a record 14.7 billion cubic feet per day (bcf/d) of LNG alone—more than any nation in history—with total natural gas exports (LNG plus pipeline) exceeding 24 bcf/day.
+The surplus flows to allies and trading partners on six continents, generating wealth, employment, and diplomatic assurance.

 This is not a temporary condition.
 America’s proven natural gas reserves are sufficient to supply domestic demand and robust exports for well over a century.
 The resource base is growing, not depleting, as technology advances.
 American energy independence is structural.